📣Early Registration Pricing Ends Soon: Lock in the season's best camp pricing by Thursday, 4/30 at 11:59pm.

 ACCOMMODATIONS & TRAVEL

-• This is a Day Camp only; housing is NOT included in the camp tuition.
+• For Day Campers only; housing is NOT included in the camp tuition.
 Campers are responsible for arranging their own overnight accommodations if needed.

 • Nike Tennis Camp does not provide any transportation to/from camp from the airport, train stations, or bus depots.